creatif-studio/guidelines/developeroperations/2-glusterfs.md

 mkdir /gluster/bricks/1/brick
 ```

-Peer every gluster vm with this commands
+Peer every gluster vm with this commands (run only on gluster1)

 ```bash
 gluster peer probe gluster2